adaptris/interlok-docs/docs/pages/ui/ui-config.md

 - Drag and drop a connection from a **channel connection area** to the **shared connection collection** will create a new **shared connection** in the **shared components** and use this new **shared connection** in the original **channel connection area**.
 - Drag and drop a connection from the **shared connection collection** to any **channel connection area** will add the **shared connection** to the ***channel connection area**.

-{% include note.html content="When a service collection is open, like in the image below, it cannot be drag and dropped to prevent moving it in itself or in its descendants.
-The service collection will become drag and droppable again when closed." %}
+?> **NOTE** When a service collection is open, like in the image below, it cannot be drag and dropped to prevent moving it in itself or in its descendants.
+The service collection will become drag and droppable again when closed.

 ![service collection canoot dnd](../../images/ui-user-guide/config-service-list-cannot-dnd.png)